mahimnap/rate-it/README.md

 # Rate-It

-Description: a social media app based on reviewing various mediums of entertainment including books, movies, music and tv shows.
+A social media app based on reviewing various mediums of entertainment including books, movies, music and tv shows.

 ## Table of Contents